 d.
 Be consistent with any applicable Department of Ecology standards for construction and installation (WAC 173-180-320).

+3. On-site Sewage Treatment Systems shall obtain a septic system permit from Jefferson County Environmental Public Health.

-3. Vehicle Repair and Servicing.
+4. Vehicle Repair and Servicing.

 a.
 Vehicle repair and servicing must be conducted over impermeable pads and within a covered structure capable of withstanding normally expected weather conditions.
 Chemicals used in the process of vehicle repair and servicing must be stored in a manner that protects them from weather and provides containment should leaks occur.